SpenceKonde/ATTinyCore/avr/extras/ATtiny_x4.md

 #endif
 ```

+All pin mapping options assume that PB2 has the LED (bootloaders will blink that pin, and LED_BUILTIN is defined as PIN_PB2), unless it's a micronucleus configuration with D+ on PB2, in which case it will instead use PB0.

 ### Tone Support
 Tone() uses Timer1.
 For best results, use PA6 and PA5, as this will use the hardware output compare to generate the square wave instead of using interrupts.